Natsuww/ASW-modeling/README.md

 # ASW-modeling
-Machine Learning Potential file is too large to upload.
+Machine Learning Potential file is now preparing for upload.